U.K. Regulators Propose Broad Social Media Regulations To Counter 'Online Harms'

 "I'm deeply concerned that social media firms are still not doing enough to protect users from harmful content," Prime Minister Theresa May said.
 "So today, we're putting a legal duty of care on these companies to keep users safe.
 And if they fail to do so, tough punishments will be imposed.
 The era of social media firms regulating themselves is over."

-The new duty of care has yet to be fleshed out, but in its white paper released Monday, U.K. officials offered plenty of suggestions for what they expect a new regulator to include in a code of practice.
+The new duty of care has yet to be fleshed out, but U.K. officials offered plenty of suggestions for what they expect a new regulator to include in a code of practice.
 Officials expect companies to do what they can to "counter illegal content and activity."
 That could include requirements to actively "scan or monitor content for tightly defined categories of illegal content" such as or threats to national security, or material that sexually exploits children.

 Sophie was just 11 when she was sexually assaulted by a man she met online.
 With the help of @MCFcharityUK she has been able to move on with her life.
 We're appointing an independent regulator to make sure companies take more responsibility for users' #OnlineSafety. pic.twitter.com/IK6wEtt3EA— Home Office (@ukhomeoffice) April 8, 2019